Meet The Team

 Mrs Hammond likes to wear snazzy hairbands and wears glasses.
 She is good at reminding us what we are learning next and is a lovely teacher.
 So far, Mrs Hammond has really enjoyed teaching at Stebbing school and hopes to stay for many years.

 Mrs Clayden is an energetic, kind teacher who puts a smile on everyone’s face.
 She teaches Kestrels, year 4&5.
-Mrs Clayden is the Senior Teacher and is in charge of Maths and computing.
+Mrs Clayden is one of our Assistant Headteachers and is in charge of Maths and computing.
 She also enjoys teaching Science.
-She has a husband and 2 children one of which attends our school.
+She has a husband and 2 children both of whom attend our school.
 She enjoys spending time with her family and going out for dinner.
 She also likes running and going to ((BOUNCE)).
 Over the years Mrs Clayden has skillfully educated many students and overcome many challenges a few of them being becoming a parent and managing her time well.
 In the coming year Mrs Clayden is looking forward to finding new and exciting methods to teach children.

-Overall Mrs Clayden is a fun and helpful teacher who has been teaching at Stebbing for nearly 10 years and has thorougly improved the lives of many children.
+Overall Mrs Clayden is a fun and helpful teacher who has been teaching at Stebbing for 10 years and has thoroughly improved the lives of many children.
 She is an awesome teacher.

 Mrs. Taylor is an amazing, helpful and a kind teacher.
-She has been working here at Stebbing Primary for over 11 years, she specialises in P.E.
+She has been working here at Stebbing Primary since 2006, she specialises in P.E.
 Her favourite sports are: cycling, running, and football (she supports Man City.)
-Mrs. Taylor comes in to teach on Mondays all day and works in years 4/5 in Kestrels.
+Mrs. Taylor comes in to teach on Mondays all day and works in year 5 in Ospreys.
 She loves to be outside whatever the weather and loves a nice cooked lunch from Nikki (the school cook.)
 Mrs. Taylor is a very supportive member of staff, and takes on singing assemblies.

 Mr Le Masurier

-Mr Le Masurier is a confident, kind teacher who first started as a TA at Stebbing 6 years ago.
+Mr Le Masurier is a confident, kind teacher who first started as a TA at Stebbing in 2012.
 After working as a TA for a year he trained to become a teacher and now works full time at Stebbing.
-He now works as year 6 teacher and has done for the past two years having completed two years in years 3/4 in Woodpeckers class.
+He now works as year 6 teacher and previously taught year 3/4.
 All teachers are dedicated to different subjects and Mr Le Masurier’s subjects are English, PE and he is in charge of all of the sports clubs at the school.
 He enjoys sports such as football, cycling (he once cycled all the way from Scotland to Surrey), running and swimming.
 Mr Le Masurier is responsible for our school dog Woody and our two rabbits Oreo and Caramel.

 Mr Bosch is a fantastic music teacher.
 He always plays his instruments perfectly and shows his many talents.
 He is really inspirational, he teaches every year group in Stebbing Primary on different days and different times.
 Mr Bosch has been teaching music in Stebbing Primary for over 11 years and is still going!
 Mr Bosch is really funny and tells lots of jokes to make the children laugh, he lets us show off on instruments we know how to play.
 He teaches the children very well with listening and understanding music.
 The children work very well in class groups to impress Mr Bosch.
 He can teach children if they do not understand how to play the instruments properly.
 He works in other schools other than Stebbing Primary, which boosts his confidence in teaching music.
 He is also in a band which makes makes him an official musician.
 Mr Bosch likes canoeing as well as teaching children how to play music.